 To see this subroutine in the context of the full VCL flow, see using VCL.

-The solution recipe Enable modern web security headers to all responses is a good example of the
+The code example Enable modern web security headers to all responses is a good example of the

 vcl_deliver subroutine in use: